 Full-time, permanent employees must participate in the Virginia Retirement System (VRS).
-VRS requires five (5) years of participation to be eligible to receive retirement pay when due (being "vested").
-Employees should refer to the VRS webite for more specific information about retirement benefits and plans.
-Questions concerning retirement may be directed to the Department of Human Resources.
-See Appendix D: VRS for additional information.
+VRS requires five (5) years participation to be eligible to receive retirement pay when due.
+This is called being vested.
+Employees should refer to the VRS Employee Handbook for retirement information based on the plan they are under (www.varetire.org).
+Questions concerning retirement should be directed to the Department of Human Resources (757-628-3905).
+See Appendix E: VRS for additional information.